Marriage

 In the second half of the day was the wedding.
 Guests together with violins collected the best man, after which the bride and groom at last.
 The procession was in the church where the wedding was to be performed.
 The particular local custom was to taste nuts and honey across kalesoura (namely, all the guests).

-The ceremony was followed by a dance kontoura, held in front of the church with drag and drop, gentle movements, so perfectly kontoures (woven slippers) will not slip out of the legs.
+The ceremony was followed by a dance kontoura, held in front of the church with drag and drop, gentle movements, so perfectly kontoures (woven slippers) would not slip out of the legs.
 This was followed by the wedding feast where guests dined on longboards laid out the tablecloth.
 At dawn on Monday, they escorted the best man singing “Now the birds are now signs”, while the couple retired.

-On the following Tuesday, a small child was sent to the mother of the groom newlyweds, holding a pitcher of water and cloves.
+On the following Tuesday, a small child was sent to the mother of the groom’s newlyweds, holding a pitcher of water and cloves.
 The first appearance of the groom after the wedding took place on the following Wednesday, while the bride was not until a week after the ceremony.

 370 03 GR